simecek/additivityTests/README.md

 ## Installation

-To install the additivityTests, it's easiest to use the `devtools` package:
+To install the additivityTests from Github, it's easiest to use the `devtools` package:

     # install.packages("devtools")
     library(devtools)
     install_github("rakosnicek/additivityTests")

+Or you can access the stable package version available on [[CRAN]](http://cran.r-project.org/web/packages/additivityTests/)